Gabriel Felbermayr

 Gabriel Felbermayr (born 1976) is an Austrian economist who has been serving as president of the Austrian Institute of Economic Research (WIFO) since 2021.
 He specializes in international economics, international trade agreements, economic policy, and environmental economics.
-Considered a leading economist in the field of international economics, he is cited in the top 5% of all economists and has been referred to as "Germany's Chief Economist of the North" ("Deutschlands neuer Chefökonom Nordens").
+Considered a leading economist in the field of international economics, he is cited in the top 5% of all economists and has been referred to as "Germany's Chief Economist of the North" ("Deutschlands neuer Chefökonom des Nordens").

 Early in his career, Felbermayr was a professor of economics at the University of Munich (LMU) and Director of the Ifo Institute for Economic Research, which is based in Munich.
 From 2019 to 2021 he was the president of the Kiel Institute for the World Economy.

 Early life and education

 Felbermayr was born on June 24, 1976, in Steyr, Austria.
 From 1986 to 1994, he attended the Gymnasium der Abtei Schlierbach in Schlierbach, Austria, where he graduated summa cum laude.
 He then continued his education at the Classe Préparatoire aux Hautes Études Commerciales in Vienna.
 In 1995, he began his studies at the Johannes Kepler University in Linz, receiving both a Magister in Economics and in International Business Administration in 2000.
 From 2000 to 2004, he joined the PhD program in Economics at the European University Institute in Florence, Italy, under the supervision of Omar Licandro.